colee222/NFS-Munich-AAUW-Book-Club/README.md

 It utilizes a one page theme Treviso Bootstrap Template created by [MOOZ Themes](http://moozthemes.com/).

-The theme was modifed and deployed with Django framework written in Python.
+The theme was modified and deployed with Django framework written in Python.
 Initially deployed using the [Django Girls](https://djangogirls.org/en/) tutorial.

 Deployed on [pythonanywhere](https://www.pythonanywhere.com).